advocations/skype/Skype/AppSDK/Feedback.md

 * API bugs: Please contact us via our [Skype developer insiders email](mailto:skypedevinsiders@microsoft.com ) box.
 We are on an agile release cadence and will respond quickly to get more information about the bug you are reporting.

-* Feature requests: If our API doesn't empower you to do a feature that you really need, please contact us via our [User Voice](https://officespdev.uservoice.com/) channel.
+* Feature requests: If our API doesn't empower you to do a feature that you really need, please contact us via our [Skype feedback](http://www.skypefeedback.com/) channel.

 * Sample application bugs: If you find a bug in one of our samples, open an issue for [Android sample issues](https://github.com/OfficeDev/skype-android-app-sdk-samples/issues) or [iOS sample issues](https://github.com/OfficeDev/skype-ios-app-sdk-samples/issues) on **GitHub**.
 Be sure to describe the steps to reproduce the bug.